Abhaycl/RoboND-Rover-1P1/README.md

     cv2.putText(map_add,"Rocks: "+str(Rover.samples_to_find), (0, 55),
                 cv2.FONT_HERSHEY_COMPLEX, 0.4, (255, 255, 255), 1)
 ```

+#### - E. Fidelity:

+As we can see from the image below, the rover maps at least 40% of the environment with a percentage greater than 60% fidelity (accuracy) against the ground truth.

+![alt text][image13]

 #### Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.